Carriage control tape: Conventions

 Conventionally, channel 1 indicates the top of the form (the first printable line on a page, often but not necessarily the first line of the page), and a new form is started with a "skip to channel 1" command (skipping is much faster than line spacing).
 Channel 9 is positioned a few lines above the end of the page, so a system that could sense the printer status while printing would, for example, have room to print a page footer or totals.
 Channel 12 indicates the last printable line of the form.
 These are only conventions, however, and applications are free to establish their own standards.

 IBM 1403 printer opened up as it would be to change paper.
 Note carriage control tape in upper right.

 Side view of opened up IBM 1403 printer.

 Close up of carriage control tape.
+Note control punches.

 New tapes before punching and 'looping'.
 Usually supplied in boxes of 25 as shown.